akshaykarthik023-ui/Loan-default-risk-analysis/README.md

 ### Overview of Findings

-After analyzing 600 personal loans from 2024 and 2025, the key risk drivers are: Interest rate, DTI ratio, existing monthly debt, and monthly payment amount.
-Although the main culprits are the interest rate and the DTI ratio, there are several cases where people with a high DTI ratio and Interest rate paid off the full loan amount.
-The variables that ensure more confidence for the company to issue loans are: a high Credit score, a high annual income, and the number of term months.
-A 40% DTI ratio should be considered as a good threshold as a cutoff for approving loans.
-The following section will explore additional contributing factors.
+After analyzing 600 personal loans from 2024 and 2025, the key risk drivers are: Interest rate and DTI Ratio.
+While high DTI typically correlates with risk, a high credit score acts as a critical 'safety net', allowing high DTI individuals with strong credit histories to maintain successful repayment.
+Based on these findings, a 40% DTI cutoff for standard approvals is recommended, with an exception for "exceptional" credit scorers(>749).
 ### Default & Delinquency trends

   - The default rate for customers with Average credit scores of 613 points is 24.47% higher than that of customers with average credit scores of 763 points.